-The ultimate question everyone wants to know is, what’s the best personal trainer certification?
+The ultimate question a lot of people tend to ask is, what’s the best personal trainer certification?

-However, this is a question that doesn’t have an absolute answer.
+However, it’s one of those subjective questions that just doesn’t have an absolute answer.

 More specifically, you should be asking yourself: Which one suits me best?

 You’ll be spending a good chunk of your precious time and money in becoming a professional personal trainer, so it’s in your best interest to choose the certification that’s 100% (or mostly) right for you.

 To assist you in making this all too important decision, we’ve assembled a comparative analysis of the 5 most popular certified personal trainer credentials.

 - 3 Study Materials